How to Set Up Cloudflare CDN for WordPress Blog

 Conclusion

-- Add your domain name to Cloudflare.
+- Add your WordPress domain name to Cloudflare.

-- Configure the HTTPS settings.
+- Configure the HTTPS settings to secure your site.

 Comments